 I have been craving a proper French Onion soup like the ones I had in Paris 2 years ago.
 Where the onions are caramelized to rib-sticking unctuousness.
-I wanted the bread on top of my soup to be thick and soak up the liquid, and to be so heavily laden with Gruyere that when grilled, it bubbles over the side.
+I wanted the bread on top of my soup to be thick, soak up the liquid, and so heavily laden with Gruyere that when grilled, it bubbles over the side.

-So I made this delicious sou using on of my first two loaves of sourdough bread after nurturing a starter since the beginning of lockdown.
-All the key elements in place.
-This is my to-date best French Onion soup recipe and I cooked part of it in my Instant pot to speed it up, but you can just as easily let it simmer on the stovetop.
+So I made this delicious soup using one of my first two loaves of sourdough bread after nurturing a starter since the beginning of lockdown.
+All the key elements are in place.
+This is my to-date best French Onion soup recipe and I cooked part of it in my Instant Pot to speed it up, but you can just as easily let it simmer on the stovetop.

 I used two cookbooks as my inspiration for this recipe.
-The first is Melissa Clarks Dinner in an Instant and Chad Robertson’s Tartine Bread.
-The latter being a baking bible for the making of sourdough and a selection of recipes from the famous San Francisco bakery with the same name.
+The first is Melissa Clark’s Dinner in an Instant and Chad Robertson’s Tartine Bread.
+The latter is a baking bible for the making of sourdough and a selection of recipes from the famous San Francisco bakery with the same name.

 I adjusted the quantities of ingredients from Melissa and used less stock (to keep it more oniony), added more onion (for obvious reasons), more sherry (because this soup needs a decent hit of booze), and a little more fat to get things going at the start.